On the Berkovich double residue fields and birational models

 \begin{Lem} In the same situation as above, we can take some affine open set $U\subset X$ such that $U$ is stable under the group actions of $G$ and $U$ contains $p\in X$ as a fixed point of $G$.

 \end{Lem} \begin{proof} Any $\sigma\in G$ corresponds with the $k$-isomorphism $\sigma:X\to X$.
-In particular, $\sigma$ is an affine morphism.
 Now we take some open affine neighborhood $V\subset X$ of $p\in X$.
-Then we set Since $\sigma$ is an affine morphism, $\sigma^{-1}(V)$ is affine.
+Then we set Since $\sigma$ is an isomorphism, $\sigma^{-1}(V)$ is affine.
 Moreover $p\in \sigma^{-1}(V)$ holds since $p$ is a fixed point by the above lemma.
-Since $X$ is separated and $G$ is finite, it implies that $U$ is an affine neighborhood of $p\in X$.
-By the definition of $U$, it is clear that $U$ is stable under $G$.
+Since $X$ is separated and $G$ is finite, $U$ is an affine neighborhood of $p\in X$.
+By the definition of $U$, it holds that $U$ is stable under $G$.
 Hence the assertion follows. \end{proof}